-This report is Denmark's Annual Informative Inventory Report due March 15, 2021.
-The report contains information on Denmark's inventories for all years from the base years of the protocols to 2019.
+This report is Denmark's Annual Informative Inventory Report due March 15, 2022.
+The report contains information on Denmark's inventories for all years from the base years of the protocols to 2020.

 According to the guidelines for reporting emission data under the Convention on Long-Range Transboundary Air Pollution (ECE/EB.AIR/125) prepared by the Task Force on Emission Inventories and Projections and approved by the Executive Body, countries that are parties to the UNECE-Convention on Long-Range Transboundary Air Pollution should annually submit an informative inventory report to the Secretariat.
 The current reporting Guidelines (ECE/EB.AIR/125) were accepted at the meeting of the Executive Body in December 2013.
-Due to a lack of resources, it has not been possible to incorporate all the new elements of the reporting guidelines in this submission.